 Find a trusted source for your Chaga

 Purchasing Chaga mushroom from a trusted supplier is the best way to ensure its effectiveness and safety.
-Not all Chaga products are created equal so be sure you’re getting yours from a company whose Chaga is organically grown, carefully extracted, and tested for quality and contaminants, such as heavy metals, pesticides, microbial contamination, and gluten.
-If a Chaga supplement lists any ingredients like “mycelium on grain” or other funky fillers, avoid it.
+Not all Chaga products are created equal so be sure you’re getting yours from a company whose Chaga is organically grown, sustainably harvested, carefully extracted, and tested for quality and contaminants, such as heavy metals, pesticides, microbial contamination, and gluten.
+If a Chaga supplement lists any ingredients like “mycelium on grain” or other funky fillers, it's best to avoid it.
 To reap the full potential of this fungal powerhouse, seek a Chaga extract that uses wild-harvested Chaga.
 As with any supplement, get permission from your doctor before consuming Chaga.

 The bottom line

 Chaga mushroom is a very slow-growing fungus, but it is well worth the wait.
 It’s important to note that you must leave about one-third of the Chaga mushroom on the tree when harvesting it.
 This will allow the Chaga to continue growing so that you or somebody else can harvest it again and reap its health-enhancing benefits for years to come.